Oxymetaphoric/milestone_project_1/README.md

 The site needs to be structured in an intuitive and straight-forward way with minimal ability in accessing the web required to succesfully navigate.
-Constantly visible, consistent navigation links, links back to the top of the page for long pages and other quality of life navigation featiures are essential
+Constantly visible, consistent navigation links, links back to the top of the page for long pages and other quality of life navigation featiures are essential.
+Site will be using a tree-style Information Architecture with links back and forward available to the user at all times via the floating nav element and/or the footer.

+Links and navigation should be clear and unambiguous, interactive to highlight them visually and well-labelled to help with accessibility.

 The website should consist of the following pages:

 - Landing page - with a large hero image, some introductory content, nav bar and footer with social links and contact details.
+The nav bar and footer elements will be consistent and accessible across all pages of the site.

 - Meet The Family! - A page detailing the staff and dogs involved